brown9804/Cloud-DevOps-Overview/DataAI/AzureAIML.md

    - Implement personalized recommendations based on user behavior and preferences.
    - Enable faceted navigation for efficient product discovery.

+> [!NOTE]
+> Azure AI Search is an AI-powered information retrieval platform that helps developers build rich search experiences and generative AI apps that combine large language models with enterprise data.
+It can implement search functionality for any mobile or search application within your organization or as part of software as a service (SaaS) apps.

+> Here's a general architecture of how Azure AI Search can be used in an e-commerce solution:

+> 1. **Customers** go to the e-commerce web application from any device.
+> 2. The **product catalog** is maintained in an **Azure SQL database** for transactional processing.
+> 3. **Azure AI Search** uses a search indexer to automatically keep its search index up to date through integrated change tracking.
+> 4. Customer's search queries are offloaded to the AI Search service, which processes the query and returns the most relevant results.
+> 5. As an alternative to a web-based search experience, customers can also use a conversational bot in social media or straight from digital assistants to search for products and incrementally refine their search query and results.
+> 6. Optionally, customers can use the skillset feature to apply artificial intelligence for even smarter processing.

+> Key Azure services involved in this architecture include:

+> - **Azure App Service - Web Apps**: Hosts web applications allowing autoscale and high availability without having to manage infrastructure.
+> - **Azure SQL Database**: A general-purpose relational database-managed service in Microsoft Azure that supports structures such as relational data, JSON, spatial, and XML.
+> - **Azure AI Search**: A cloud solution that provides a rich search experience over private, heterogeneous content in web, mobile, and enterprise applications.
+> - **Azure AI Bot Service**: Provides tools to build, test, deploy, and manage intelligent bots.
+> - **Azure AI services**: Lets you use intelligent algorithms to see, hear, speak, understand, and interpret your user needs through natural methods of communication.

 2. **Content and Document Management**:
    - Index and search through large document repositories, intranets, and knowledge bases.
    - Implement full-text search, highlighting, and document previews.